istio/istio/tests/e2e/local/minikube/Troubleshooting.md

    ```

    The `GOOS=linux` is required when you are running setup on macOS.
-1. If your docker push step failed, please check if you have port forwarding setup for localregistry or not and does docker know about insecure registry at localhost:5000 or not.
+1. If your docker push step failed, please check if you have port forwarding setup for local registry or not and does docker know about insecure registry at localhost:5000 or not.
 You can run following script to do that as well.

    ```bash
    . ./setup_minikube_env.sh